Frampton Mansell: Village

 Frampton Mansell takes its name from the valley of the River Frome, in which it lies.
-It was first mentioned in the 1086 Domesday Book, as Moises Frampton.
+It was first mentioned in the 1086 Domesday Book, as Frantone.
+The Victoria County History found one reference to it as Moises Frampton in 1462/3.
 In the 13th century, the manor passed to the Maunsell family, from whom the second part of the name derives.

 Frampton has a village hall and a pub, the Crown Inn – a "cider house" that also offers meals and accommodation.
 The Thames and Severn Canal, the river and the railway all follow the valley down towards Stroud.
 The railway viaduct is a prominent feature.
 Occasional steam excursions along the valley are popular with trainspotters.

 The village is served by several bus routes.
 Destinations include Stroud, Gloucester and Cheltenham.
 The nearest railway station is at Stroud, 6.6 miles (10.6 km) away.

 Parish church

-St Luke's Church in Frampton Mansell was built in 1843 by Lord Bathurst as a chapel of ease for the village. and consecrated the following year.
+St Luke's Church in Frampton Mansell was built in 1843 by Lord Bathurst as a chapel of ease for the village, and consecrated the following year.
 It saved local churchgoers a two-mile walk to Sapperton Church.